savelee/dialogflow-cx-labs/labs/lab1.md

 * Transition: Create new Page: `Price`

 When you have set the above configuration, you will see a visualization that's almost similar to the picture below.
 Note that intent routes are blue in the diagram, and condition routes are orange.
+FWW, event handlers are green, and when multiple route types transition to a page, the line will be grey.

 ![The start of the Catalog flow](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/catalog-flow1.png?raw=true)